kestra-io/docs/content/docs/18.how-to-guides/python.md

 How to run Python code inside of your flow.

 You can execute Python code inside of a flow by either writing your Python inline or by executing a `.py` file.
+You can also get outputs and metrics from your Python code too.

-For this example, the flow will install the pip package, and use the Python Kestra library to generate outputs and metrics.
+In this example, the flow will install the required pip packages, make an API request to fetch data and use the Python Kestra library to generate outputs and metrics using this data.

 ## Scripts

-If you want to write a short amount of Python to perform a task, you can use the `io.kestra.plugin.scripts.python.Script` type to write it inside of your flow.
+If you want to write a short amount of Python to perform a task, you can use the `io.kestra.plugin.scripts.python.Script` type to write it directly inside of your flow.
 This allows you to keep everything in one place.

 ```yaml file=public/examples/scripts_python.yml
 ```